 So what’s the answer?
 One is to switch to a hammock instead of a tent, which you’ll find can be a big upgrade in a number of ways.
 Now I know what you’re thinking: how can a hammock possibly replace a tent!?
 After all, a tent is an enclosed home whereas a hammock is nothing more than a length of material, tied to two trees.

 Well, as it happens, hammocks have more going for them than meets the eye and they may just surprise you.
 Read on to find out why hammocks are a great choice and why you should consider them for your own trip over a tent…

 Get yourself a portable hammock and you’ll have a place to sleep that can fold into a small ball and be stowed away in a backpack or even a pocket!
 This is an incredibly light way to travel and if you compare it with a tent, then the difference is immediately apparent.

 A hammock will let you save a ton of space, travel very light and still have a great option for getting shut-eye.
 Now just try fitting your tent into a pocket…

 Here’s what you maybe didn’t know about a hammock – it’s not just going to be useful for sleeping on!
 Actually, hammocks have a wide range of different uses and can come in handy for a range of different applications.

 Hurt your arm?
+Already Switch from a tent to a hammock?
 Why not use your hammock as a sling to keep it elevated!
 Need to carry more items?
 Then you can turn a hammock into a makeshift bag and throw it over one shoulder!
 Want to hang your items somewhere?
 Once again, a hammock is a good solution and can keep your things high up!